On converse theorems for Hilbert modular forms assuming unramified twists: Introduction and the main result

 where for $\fr{p}\nmid\fr{n}\fr{d}^2$,

-Then, $L(s)$ is the $L$-function of a Hilbert modular form of weight $\mbf{k}$ and level $K_0(\fr{n})$. \end{theorem} \begin{rmk} We make several remarks on the theorem. \begin{enumerate}[label=(\roman*)] \item If $F$ has narrow class number $1$, then $\fr{m}=\clo_F$ in the first part of the theorem, so all the `unramified' functional equations already recover a Hilbert modular form of the expected level.
-The two parts of the theorem can thus be viewed as a trade-off between having narrow class number~$1$ and having an Euler product, i.e., if one does not want to assume one of them, then one has to assume the other in order to obtain the expected level. \item In some sense, the case when $F$ has narrow class number $1$ can be viewed as a special case of the main theorem in \cite{p-s}.
-Piatetski-Shapiro's theorem implies a converse theorem for $\GL_2$ assuming all the `unramified' functional equations when the base field has class number $1$ and at least one real place, but his theorem is written in the language of automorphic representations.
-One should also turn to \cite[(iii),~p.671]{bookerkrish-strengthen} and \cite[Lemma~2.2]{bookerkrish-refine} for a more detailed discussion. \item For the second part of the theorem, we in fact only need a partial Euler product at primes $\fr{p}$ that are of degree $1$, with $[\fr{p}]=[\clo_F]$ in $\Cl^+(F)$, and $\fr{p}\nmid\fr{n}\fr{d}^2$. \item This theorem should be viewed as a generalization of the converse theorem proved in Doi--Naganuma \cite{doinaganuma} and Naganuma \cite{naganuma}.
-Indeed, with our theorem, one may be able to follow Doi--Naganuma's ideas to prove the Hilbert modularity of the image of the Doi--Naganuma lifting in more general cases. \item In the case of $\GL_{n(\geq3)}$ over number fields, Cogdell and Piatetski-Shapiro \cite[Theorem~3]{cogdellpsi} first proved a similar converse theorem in the sense of only assuming functional equations twisted by all the unramified automorphic representations of lower ranks, but subject to the class number $1$ condition.
+Then, $L(s)$ is the $L$-function of a Hilbert modular form of weight $\mbf{k}$ and level $K_0(\fr{n})$. \end{theorem} \begin{rmk} We make several remarks on the theorem. \begin{enumerate}[label=(\roman*)] \item If $F$ has narrow class number $1$, then $\fr{r}=\clo_F$ in the first part of the theorem, so all the `unramified' functional equations already recover a Hilbert modular form of the expected level.
+The two parts of the theorem can thus be viewed as a trade-off between having narrow class number~$1$ and having an Euler product. \item For the second part of the theorem, we in fact only need a partial Euler product at primes $\fr{p}$ that are of degree $1$, with $[\fr{p}]=[\clo_F]$ in $\Cl^+(F)$, and $\fr{p}\nmid\fr{n}\fr{d}^2$. \item This theorem should be viewed as a generalization of the converse theorem proved by Doi--Naganuma \cite{doinaganuma} and Naganuma \cite{naganuma}.
+Indeed, with our theorem, one may be able to follow the strategy of Doi--Naganuma to prove the Hilbert modularity of the image of the Doi--Naganuma lifting in more general cases. \item This theorem can be viewed as a partial extension of \cite{p-s}, \cite{bookerkrish-strengthen}, and \cite{bookerkrish-refine} when restricted to Hilbert modular forms over $F\neq\rat$, since our theorem removes the assumptions on ramified twists.
+The case when $F$ has narrow class number $1$ can be viewed as a special case of the main theorem in \cite{p-s}, though Piatetski-Shapiro's theorem is written in the language of automorphic representations.
+One should also turn to \cite[(iii),~p.671]{bookerkrish-strengthen}, \cite[Lemma~2.2]{bookerkrish-refine}, and \cite[Theorem~4.2]{cogdell-ps-work} for a more detailed discussion on Piatetski-Shapiro's theorem. \item In the case of $\GL_{n(\geq3)}$ over number fields, Cogdell and Piatetski-Shapiro \cite[Theorem~3]{cogdellpsi} first proved a converse theorem assuming only functional equations twisted by all the unramified automorphic representations of lower ranks, but subject to the class number $1$ condition.
 The class number $1$ restriction was later removed by Booker and Krishnamurthy \cite[Theorem~1.1]{bookerkrish-gln}.
 In this sense, our theorem may be viewed as a partial extension of this result from $\GL_{n(\geq3)}$ to $\GL_2$. \end{enumerate} \end{rmk}